Omicron threat: The new red-light setting - how life will change from 11.59pm tonight

-New Zealand will move to the red traffic light setting at 11.59pm on Sunday - what does life in red really look like?
+New Zealand will move to the red traffic light setting at 11.59pm today, so what does life in red involve?

 Prime Minister Jacinda Ardern has confirmed that there won't be wide-ranging lockdowns when Omicron spreads widely.
 The Omicron variant is now circulating in Auckland, and is in the South Island after nine people from the same family in Motueka tested positive.